Chairs & Professorships

 Professor Sullivan was Dean of the School of Law at Washington and Lee University from 1994 to 1999 and Vice-President of the University in 1998-99.
 He was also a long-time litigation partner at Jenner & Block (1981-94, 2001-09), where he focused on appellate practice.

 Professor Sullivan has been the Arthur Cox Visiting Research Fellow and Visiting Professor at Trinity College Dublin (2013), the Fulbright Canada Visiting Research Chair in Legal Studies at the University of Alberta (2011), an academic visitor at the Woodrow Wilson School (2011), a visiting fellow of the University of London (Queen Mary College) (2001), and a Fulbright professor at the University of Warsaw (2000-01).
 From 2005 to 2009, he was Senior Lecturer at the Harris Graduate School of Public Policy Studies at the University of Chicago.
-He has also lectured frequently at the University of Warsaw and at Trinity College Dublin, among other places.
+He has also lectured frequently at Bocconi University (Milan), the University of Warsaw, and Trinity College Dublin, among other places.

 Professor Sullivan has delivered the Jessica Swift Lecture in Constitutional Law at Middlebury College (1991), the Rufus Monroe and Sophie Payne Lecture at the University of Missouri-Columbia (2003), and the Charles L. Ihlenfeld Lecture on Public Policy and Ethics at West Virginia University (2005).
+In 2015, Professor Sullivan presented a lecture entitled “The United States Supreme Court: Empirical Studies and the Case of Oral Submissions” at the Constitutional Tribunal of Poland.

 Professor Sullivan began his legal career as a law clerk to Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit in New Orleans and later served as an Assistant to the Solicitor General of the United States.
 His scholarly work has appeared in leading journals in the U.S. and Europe, including the Supreme Court Review, the Yale Law Journal, the Northwestern Law Review, the Notre Dame Law Review, and the Dublin University Law Journal.
 His 2012 article, “FOIA and the First Amendment: Representative Democracy and the People’s Elusive ‘Right to Know,’” 72 Md.
 L. Rev. 1 (2012), was selected for inclusion in First Amendment Handbook, 2013-14, (Rodney Smolla, ed.), and his 2014 essay, “In This, The Winter of Our Discontent: Legal Practice, Legal Education, and The Culture of Distrust,” 62 Buff.
 L. Rev. 659 (2014) (with Alfred S. Konefsky), was included in the Green Bag Almanac and Reader 2015 recommended reading.